-We are a "Disability Symbol" user, which recognises our commitment to both the letter and the spirit of the law and lets us demonstrate our positive attitude towards our disabled staff.
+We are a "Confident about Disabled People Employer", which recognises our commitment to our positive attitude towards our disabled staff.

-We meet our requirements as a symbol user by guaranteeing interviews to all disabled staff who meet the minimum criteria for any post; reminding line managers of their management responsibilities; helping staff balance their work and their disability; and offering advice and training to staff and managers about issues related to disability.
+In doing so, we offer interviews to all disabled applicants and staff who meet the minimum criteria for any post; reminding line managers of their management responsibilities; helping staff balance their work and their disability; and offering advice and training to staff and managers about issues related to disability.

-The number of staff as at 31 March 2016 who had declared a disability employed by Transport Scotland was 26.
+The number of staff as at 31 March 2017 who had declared a disability employed by Transport Scotland was 36.